 These statements are presented using the "economic resources" measurement focus and the accrual basis of accounting.
 Accordingly, all of the District's assets and liabilities, including capital assets and long-term liabilities, are included in the accompanying Statement of Net Position.
 The Statement of Net Position presents changes in net position.
 Under the accrual basis of accounting, revenues are recognized in the period in which they are earned while expenses are recognized in the period in which the liability is incurred, regardless of the timing of related cash flows.
 Program revenues for the District are reported as charges for services.
-The District has not received any operating grants or contributions in fiscal year 2018.
+The District has received operating grants and contributions of \$26 thousand in 2019.